Mdsomratakbor/Github-Tutorial/Git Pull.md

 **git pull --no-commit "remote"**

 `Similar to the default invocation, fetches the remote content but does not create a new merge commit.`

+**git pull --rebase "remote"**

+`Same as the previous pull Instead of using git merge to integrate the remote branch with the local one, use git rebase.`

+**git pull --verbose**

+`Gives verbose output during a pull which displays the content being downloaded and the merge details.`